Skip to content

 Tip

 Ensure your tools have clear descriptions and well-defined parameter names to make it easier for the LLM to understand and use them properly.
+In Kotlin, use the descriptor property; in Java, use @LLMDescription annotations.

 Usage example